SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Applejack knocked on Rarity's front door, resisting the urge to scratch the back of her head.

 "Hello, Applejack, how are you?"
-Rarity asks.
+Rarity asked.

 "Finally, somepony who recognizes me!"